-- 17.1 Contractor shall provide full training for transit drivers.
+17.1 Contractor shall provide full training for transit drivers.
 This training shall be a minimum of eighty (80) hours per employee, of which at least thirty (30) shall be behind the wheel.
 This training must be completed before a driver can enter unsupervised passenger service.
-Contractor shall maintain and certify driver records, subject to review by ICTC and CHP. - 17.2 All Contractor employees, including dispatchers and supervisors, must be trained and certified as drivers.
-Such training shall meet all requirements of the State of California and the Commercial Drivers' License.
-A detailed description of Contractor's proposed
+Contractor shall maintain and certify driver records, subject to review by ICTC and CHP.

-- training program shall be submitted.
-Contractor's training plan shall provide a minimum of eight (8) hours of annual refresher training per driver. - 17.3 Contractor shall conduct classroom training in at least the following areas: federal safety and security requirements, Drug and Alcohol Abuse, Multi-media first aid training, National Safety Council (or approved equivalent) Defensive Driving Course, customer service, sensitivity/empathy training, emergency and accident procedures, and wheelchair loading and securement procedures. - 17.4 Contractor will ensure all drivers obtain an appropriate classification of license as required by law.
-All Contractor employees must pass a pre-employment physical examination, paid for by Contractor prior to start of training.
-All of Contractor's drivers shall be subject to a pre-employment background check and review of DMV records. - 17.5 Contractor shall certify their trainer in customer service, sensitivity training, emergency and accident procedures and wheelchair loading and securement procedures, or as may otherwise be required by State or Federal law or regulations.
-A copy of the certification shall be provided to ICTC. - 17.6 Contractor shall require all drivers to attend a monthly safety meeting, which shall be a minimum of one (1) hour in duration.
+- 17.2 All Contractor employees, including dispatchers and supervisors, must be trained and certified as drivers.
+Such training shall meet all requirements of the State of California, including but not limited to GPPV and the Commercial Drivers' License.
+A detailed description of Contractor's proposed training program shall be submitted.
+Contractor's training plan shall provide a minimum of eight (8) hours of annual refresher training per driver. - 17.3 Contractor shall conduct classroom training in at least the following areas: Multi-media first aid training, cardiopulmonary resuscitation (CPR), National Safety Council (or approved equivalent) Defensive Driving Course, customer service, sensitivity/empathy training, emergency and accident procedures, and wheelchair loading and securement procedures. - 17.4 Contractor will ensure all drivers obtain an appropriate classification of license as required by law.
+All Contractor employees must pass a pre-employment physical examination, paid for by Contractor, prior to start of training.
+All of Contractor's drivers shall be subject to a pre-employment background check, review of DMV records, and VTT certification. - 17.5 Drivers will be trained by a trainer or trainers who are certified by the National Safety Council (or other approved agency) to instruct the Defensive Driving course and are certified by either the American Heart Association or Red Cross (or another approved agency) to instruct the drivers in Red Cross and CPR.
+Contractor shall certify their trainer in customer service, sensitivity training, emergency and accident procedures and wheelchair loading and securement procedures, or as may otherwise be required by State or Federal law or regulations. - 17.6 Contractor shall require all drivers to attend a monthly safety meeting, which shall be a minimum of one (1) hour in duration.
 Contractor shall implement a planned program of safety retraining to be conducted at the safety meetings.
-ICTC representatives shall be allowed to attend said safety meetings.
+ICTC and ICTC representatives shall be allowed to attend said safety meetings.